2k4sm/blogPost/README.md

 ## Contributing

-If you would like to contribute to the blogPost, please fork this repository and create a pull request with your changes.
+If you would like to contribute to `blogPost` , please fork this repository and create a pull request with your changes.

 ## License

-This blogging platform is licensed under the MIT License.
+`blogPost` is licensed under the MIT License.

 ## Credits